 ... and that's the point.
 Artists create.
 To create is the only qualification required.

 Whether it was a finished full-length concept album, a few interesting ideas for future work, or anything in between, we

 like to think that they each got something out of it that made them better artists.

-So, on 01 March 2018, the third annual JoCoAlbMo begins.
+So, on 01 March 2019, the fourth annual JoCoAlbMo begins.
 31 days later, we'll see how it ends.

 Want to give it a try?
 We'd love to have you.
 Check out The Rules

 and, if you dare, sign up.
 Who knows what will happen?
 Maybe you